Home Resources 14 Books about Racism for Kids

 • Grade Level: Preschool – 2

-PreSchool-Grade 2–This picture book takes a cheerful look at human diversity by focusing on skin.
+PreSchool-Grade 2–This picture book looks cheerful at human diversity by focusing on the skin.

-I like this book for both my 5 and 8 year old black boys.
+I like this book for my five and 8-year-old black boys.
 This book was introduced to them in preschool.
-Its teaches them to love them-self no matter what you skin color is in a poetic way.
-I also love the illustrations which as just as important in getting the message across as the text.
+It teaches them to love them-self no matter what their skin color is poetic.
+I also love the illustrations, which as just as important in getting the message across as the text.
 Available HERE

 by Bobbi KatesJoe Mathieu